moonboy8/Effective-Fibonacci-Sequence-/README.md

    Depending on your choice:
    - If you choose option `1`, the program will print the Fibonacci sequence up to the `n`-th term.
    - If you choose option `2`, the program will print only the `n`-th Fibonacci number.
+## Issues

+### Large Fibonacci Numbers
+The program's performance can degrade significantly for very large values of `n` due to the rapid growth of Fibonacci numbers.
+Computing the Fibonacci numbers for `n` greater than 10,000 can take considerable time and memory, especially if printing all terms is selected.

+### Integer Overflow
+While Python can handle arbitrarily large integers, the Fibonacci sequence grows exponentially.
+For extremely large values of `n`, the result can be a number with millions of digits, causing a slowdown in calculations and possible memory constraints.

+### Time Limit for Displaying Results
+Printing a very large number or a long sequence of Fibonacci numbers can take a significant amount of time, especially if the user chooses to display all terms.
+This might lead to a long wait before results are shown.

+### User Input Errors
+The program assumes that the user enters valid integers for the term number (`n`).
+Invalid inputs (such as non-numeric values) are not handled in this version of the program and may result in unexpected behavior or crashes.

 ## Example